twiddlingbits/twr-wasm/readme.md

 # Tiny Web Assembly Runtime

-tiny-wasm-runtime (TWR) allows you to run C code in a web browser.
+tiny-wasm-runtime allows you to run C code in a web browser.

 The recommended library for compiling C code to Web Assembly is emscripten.   emscripten is much more full featured than TWR, but also much  more complex.
 You might prefer TWR if you want a simpler, easier to understand runtime.
 If you don't need all the features of emscripten.
 Or if you prefer twr's method of HTML/JS integration.
 TWR is also a good reference if you want to understand how to use Web Assembly modules "directly".